-23. Sanity Check.
+25. Sanity Check.
 Remember to use the following commands to ensure you are getting the information you are suppose to be getting:

-''' show ip ospf : see general OSPF information show ip ospf interface : see a list of OSPF interfaces that the router sees show ip ospf neighbor : see a list of OSPF neighbours that the router sees show ip ospf database : see OSPF link state database that the router has learned show ip bgp summary : see a list of BGP peers that the router sees show ip bgp : see a list of BGP paths that the router sees show ip route : see all the router that installed '''
+show ip ospf : see general OSPF information show ip ospf interface : see a list of OSPF interfaces that the router sees show ip ospf neighbor : see a list of OSPF neighbours that the router sees show ip ospf database : see OSPF link state database that the router has learned show ip bgp summary : see a list of BGP peers that the router sees show ip bgp : see a list of BGP paths that the router sees show ip route : see all the routes that the router has installed